awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 ## Networking<a name="amazon-lightsail-faq-networking"></a>

 **How do I use IPs in Lightsail?**
-Each Lightsail instance automatically gets a private IP address and a public IP address\.
+Each Lightsail instance automatically gets a private IPv4 address, a public IPv4 address, and a public IPv6 address \(IPv6 must be manually enabled for instances created before January 12, 2021\)\.
 You can use the private IP to transmit data between Lightsail instances and AWS resources privately, for free\.
 You can use the public IP to connect to your instance from the Internet, such as through a registered domain name or through an SSH or RDP connection from your local computer\.
-You can also attach a static IP to the instance, which substitutes the public IP with an IP address that doesn't change even if the instance is stopped and started\.
+You can also attach a static IPv4 address to the instance, which substitutes the public IPv4 address with an IPv4 address that doesn't change even if the instance is stopped and started\.
+Lightsail doesn’t currently support static IPv6 addresses\.

+**Does Lightsail support IPv6\-only instances?**
+Lightsail instances support dual\-stack \(IPv4 and IPv6\) and IPv4\-only configurations\.
+Currently, IPv6\-only mode is not supported\.

 **What is a static IP?**
 A [static IP](understanding-static-ip-addresses-in-amazon-lightsail.md) is a fixed, public IP that is dedicated to your Lightsail account\.
-You can assign a static IP to an instance, replacing its public IP\.
+You can assign a static IPv4 address to an instance, replacing its public IPv4\.
 If you decide to replace your instance with another one, you can reassign the static IP to the new instance\.
-In this way, you don't have to reconfigure any external systems \(like DNS records\) to point to a new IP every time you want to replace your instance\.
+In this way, you don't have to reconfigure any external systems \(like DNS records\) to point to a new IP address every time you want to replace your instance\.
+Lightsail currently supports static IPs for IPv4 only\.
+Static IPv6 addresses are not available\.
+However, IPv6 addresses assigned to the instance remain unchanged until the instance is deleted or the IPv6 address is manually released by disabling IPv6 on the instance\.

 **What are DNS records?**
 DNS is a globally distributed service that translates human readable names like www\.example\.com into numeric IP addresses, like 192\.0\.2\.1 that computers use to connect to each other\.
 With Lightsail, you can easily map your registered domain names such as photos\.example\.com to the public IPs of your Lightsail instances\.
 In this way, when users type human readable names like example\.com into their browsers, Lightsail automatically translates the address into the IP of the instance you want to direct your users to\.
 Each of these translations is referred to as a DNS query\.